axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

 <h1>The Power</h1>
  <p>In October 1978, Václav Havel, the Czech dramatist and then political dissident, published <em>The Power of the Powerless</em>.
 Twenty years later the Velvet Revolution brought a bloodless transition of power to the country and Havel as President.<sup id="en02"><a href="#en02">2&nbsp;</a></sup></p>
  <p>In the essay, the most powerful point he makes is that what keeps together these communists dictatorships is the tacit participation of the very people that they oppress.<sup id="bm03"><a href="#en03">3&nbsp;</a></sup> <span style="font-size:smaller; ">FIAT</span> businesses are dictatorships interested only in extracting as much wealth as they can from the people they domninate.</p>
  <p>He also observed that sovie-style dictatorship are based on a huge power block, historical roots, ideology-as-securalized-religion, and State ownership of what Marx called &ldquo;the means of production,&rdquo; that is everything that can generate wealth.
-He also pointed out that Soviet-style dictatorships and Western democracies were differed forms of the consumer-industrial society,</p>
+He also pointed out that Soviet-style dictatorships and Western democracies were different forms of the consumer-industrial society,</p>

 <table>
  <tr style="vertical-align:text-top; font-size:smaller; ">